charlesferreira/coding-questions/questions/CountSpecificElementsInArray.md

 Output: `0`

-*Explanation: There's no such number because 2, 4, 6 or 8 is not present in the array.*
+*Explanation: There's no such number because 2, 4, 6 and 8 are not present in the array.*

 ### Example 3